 Finally, possibility is concrete.
-Logicians may ray that a "mounter, or gold" is possible if there is no intrinsic contradiction involved in Lorosing such a mountain.
-But, in fact, a mountain of gold is possible basy if the means are available for acquiring enough gold to make a mountain, for transporting it to a single place, for maping it up in the fashion of a mountain, and for keeping it there long enough for the golden mountain to exist for some minimum interval of time.
-Similarly, any possible judgment of fact would be some concrete julgment.
-The conditions of its possibility include the conditions of briaking together its diverse components.
-There must be, then, a concrete unityidentity-shole that experiences the given, that inquires about the given to generate the free development of systematic unities and relations, that reflects upon such developments and depends the virtually unconditioned as its ground for answering "Yes" or "No".
+Logicians may say that a "mountain of gold" is possible if there is no intrinsic contradiction involved in supposing such a mountain.
+But, in fact, a mountain of gold is possible only if the means are available for acquiring enough gold to make a mountain, for transporting it to a single place, for heaping it up in the fushion of a mountain, and for keeping it there long enough for the golden mountain to exist for some minimum interval of time.
+Similarly, any possible judgment of fact would be some concrete judgment.
+The conditions of its possibility include the conditions of bringing together its diverse components.
+There must be, then, a concrete unityidentity-whole that experiences the given, that inquires about the given to generate the free development of systematic unities and relations, that reflects upon such developments and demands the virtually unconditioned as its ground for answering "Yes" or "No".
 It is this concrete unity that asks, "Is it so?"
-It is this concrete usity that faithates the free development by asking about the given, What is unis?
-Why is it?
+It is this concrete unity that initiates the free development by asking about the given, What is this?
+Thy is it?
 How often does it exist or happen?
 It is this concrete unity that grasps and formulates the conditioned as conditioned and that appeals to the given to grasp the virtually unconditioned and to affirm it rationally and absolutely.

-There remains a corollary.
-Judgments of fact may be not only possible.
+only possible.
 They may actually occur.
-But if any julgment of fact occurs, there must be as well the occurrence of its conditions.
-Hence, if there is any julgment of fact, no matter what its content, there the is a concrete unity-identity-whole that experiences some given, that he wires, understands, and formulates, that reflects, grasps the unconditioned, and so affirms or denies.
-Finally, such a concrete unity-identity-whole is a thing-itself, for it is defined by an internally related set of operations, and the relations may be experientially validated in the conscious and dynamic states: 1) of inquiry loading from the gives ^tInsight, 2) of insight leading to formulation, 3) of reflection leading from formulation to grasp of the unconditioned, and 4) of thet grasp leading to affirmation or denial.
+But if any judgment of fact occurs, there must be as well the occurrence of its conditions.
+Hence, if there is any judgment of fact, no matter what its content, there also is a concrete unity-identity-whole that experiences some given, that inquires, understands, and formulates, that reflects, grasps the unconditioned, and so affirms or denies.
+Finally, such a concrete unity-identity-whole is a thing-itself, for it is defined by an internally related set of operations, and the relations may be experientially validated in the conscious and dynamic states: 1) of enquiry leading from the given to insight, 2) of insight leading to formulation, 3) of reflection leading from formulation to grasp of the unconditioned, and 4) of that grasp leading to affirmation or denial.

-From the corollary there results our contention.
-There cannot occur a revision without the becurrence of some judgment of fact.
-But if there occurs any judgment of fact, there occur the dynamic states in shich may be validated experientially the relations that define the conjugate terms by which the thing-itself that knows is differentiated.
+From the corollary there results our prior contention.
+There cannot occur a revision without the occurrence of some judgment of fact.
+But if there occurs any judgment of fact, there occur the dynamic states in which may be validated experientially the relations that define the conjugate terms by which the thing-itself that knows is differentiated.

-That is the source of this peculiarity of cognitional theory?
-It is that other theory reaches its thing-itself by turning away from the thing is related to us by sense or by consciousness, but cognitional theory reaches its thing-itself by understanding itself and affirming itself as concrete unity in a process that is conscious empirically, intelligently, and rationally.Moreover, since every other known becomes known through this process, no known could impugn the process without simultaneously impugning its own status as a known.
-10. Contrast With Kantian Qualpis 10.
-Te have performed something similar to what a Kantian would name a transcendental deduction.
-Accordingly, we shall be asked to exclain the fact that our deduction yields different results from Kant's.
+What is the source of this peculiarity of cognitional theory?
+It is that other theory reaches its thing-itself by turning away from the thing as related to us by sense or by consciousness, but cognitional theory reaches its thing-itself by understanding itself and affirming itself as concrete unity in a process that is conscious empirically, intelligently, and rationally.
+Moreover, since every other known becomes known through this process, no known could impugn the process without simultaneously impugning its own status as a known.